Select your Open Day

 - Learn from academics who are world-leading researchers

 - Use the programme as a basis for PhD study

 Data Science is an emerging discipline that aims to extract unique insights by extending the field of statistics to incorporate advances in computing, particularly in relation to large quantities of data.

 It is estimated that 90% of the world's data was created in the last two years and that each day, over 2.5 billion gigabytes of data is created.
 Between 2012 and 2017 the take up of big data analytics amongst large enterprises in the UK more than doubled from 14% to 29%.
 The number of big data specialist staff working in large firms is predicted to increase by 243% to approximately 69,000 employees.

 The challenges in data science are multi-faceted and very complex in their nature, including handling the huge amount of data in incompatible legacy databases.
 By exploiting cloud computing services, data scientists are now relatively free from the constraints of hardware and can concentrate on

-This MSc is designed to give you the knowledge to move into the world of work as a qualified Data Scientist or to carry out further research through a PhD or equivalent.
+The programme comprises six core modules covering statistical and computing techniques plus an extended research project.
+It is designed to give you the knowledge to move into the world of work as a qualified Data Scientist or to carry out further research through a PhD or equivalent.
 It is delivered via a combination of lectures, tutorials and and hands-on computer laboratory sessions.

 A major component of the MSc programme is the research project module, which will give you the opportunity to work on a high-level original research topic, with guidance from an experienced researcher and supervisor.